fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 Note that `null` is formatted as the empty string for interpolated strings, and as `<null>` for any `%O` in existing `printf` format strings.

+Byte strings, such as `"abc"B` do not support interoplation.

 ### Tooling